©1978

 anything.
 A man who has been to the Kingdom of God and returns is

 forever different and certain about the difference.
-All good children have this view

 of their parents: they will aspire in their way only never apply